mussawirimam/ELK-stack/URLS.md

 https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-indices-put-index-template

 ### Both Opensearch and ELK are based on the same search engine (Apache Lucene), different distributed wrappers.
+#### Historical note
+Elasticsearch used Lucene from day one.
+OpenSearch is a fork of Elasticsearch 7.10 → therefore also Lucene-based.
+So the answer is unequivocally:
+Yes — same core search engine (Lucene), different distributed wrappers.

 Here’s the official Apache Lucene documentation page — the authoritative reference from the project itself:
 👉 Apache Lucene Release Docs & Documentation: https://lucene.apache.org/core/documentation.html